LeeT27/scatterV/README.md

 | **Signal Name** | `reg_write` | `wb_sel` | `mem_write` | `mem_read` | `rnd_sel` | `alu_op` |

 ### Data Hazards
-When pipelining the processesor, overlapping the execution of multiple instructions at once introduces data, structural, and control hazards that cause unexpected behaviour.
+When pipelining the processesor, overlapping the execution of multiple instructions at once introduces data, control, and structural hazards that cause unexpected behaviour.
 Here are all the hazards I mitigated:

 ### 🔴 EX-to-EX Forwarding (Data Hazard)
 * **The Hazard:** An instruction in the **Execute (EX)** stage requires an operand calculated by the immediate preceding instruction, which is currently sitting in the **Memory (MEM)** stage and has not yet been committed to the register file.